Water Filter for Lead: Certification and EPA Pipe Rules

 Quick Answer

 Look for the exact filter model certified for lead reduction by NSF, WQA, IAPMO, or another recognized certification body.
 Check the standard, contaminant, capacity, flow rate, and replacement schedule.
-Brand reputation is not the same as a certified lead claim.
+Brand reputation is not the same as a certified lead claim, and our water filter certifications guide explains how to read the exact NSF/ANSI 53 mark.
+Separately, EPA's Lead and Copper Rule Improvements set a 10-year deadline for utilities to replace lead service lines, but that deadline runs to November 2037.
+A certified filter is still the fastest way to reduce lead exposure at your own tap while that plays out.

 Lead filter checklist